skip to Main Content

 Holland on a Map

-The Netherlands are part of the northern hemisphere in Western Europe.
+The Netherlands is part of the northern hemisphere of Western Europe.
 The country adheres to Central European Time and is in the CET/CEST time zone.
-You can find where is Netherlands on the map with their coordinates: 52, 22° degrees north and 4, 53° degrees east.
+The Netherlands is on the map with their coordinates: 52, 22° degrees north and 4, 53° degrees east.

-Below map was created with a tool called MapChart.
+The map below was created with a tool called MapChart.

 Holland on a Map